-Anushka Mangharam is a Senior Associate (Policy and Programs) at the Milken Institute Asia Center.
-She has a background in government, philanthropy, public health and international development.
+Anushka Mangharam is a senior associate of policy and programs at the Milken Institute Asia Center.
+She has a background in government, philanthropy, public health, and international development.

 Mangharam attended the Harvard T.H.
-Chan School of Public Health as a Harvard University Presidential Scholar from 2016 to 2018 and has a Master of Public Health (MPH) in Global Health and Public Health Leadership.
+Chan School of Public Health as a Harvard University Presidential Scholar from 2016 to 2018 and earned her MPH in global health and public health leadership.
 She has previously worked with the Bill & Melinda Gates Foundation in Seattle, on global efforts to improve water and sanitation; and more recently at the World Health Organization’s Western Pacific Regional Office in Manila, on tobacco control in the Asia Pacific region.

-Mangharam received a Bachelor of Science degree from the National University of Singapore in 2012, with a part of her undergraduate education being completed at King’s College, London.
+Mangharam received her bachelor's degree from the National University of Singapore in 2012, with a part of her undergraduate education being completed at King’s College, London.